 The DMA’s Paintings Conservation Studio is located on the top floor of the Museum’s South Concourse.
-Featuring high quality technology, the Studio serves as a center for study and treatment of works of art, as well as research into cutting-edge conservation techniques.
-The retractable design of the Studio’s windowed walls allows visitors to interact with the DMA’s conservators when projects of particular interest or importance are underway.
+Featuring high-quality technology, the Conservation Studio serves as a center for study and treatment of works of art, as well as for research into cutting-edge conservation techniques.
+The retractable design of the studio’s windowed walls allows visitors to interact with the DMA’s conservators when projects of particular interest or importance are underway.
 Through this unique component of public access, the DMA aims to provide visitors with a deeper understanding of how works in the collection were made, what has happened to them since they left the artists’ hands, and how the Museum ensures that they are preserved for the future.

 An adjacent Conservation Gallery, which is open to the public, was designed to teach visitors about key findings gleaned through conservation-related study and treatment.
 The gallery’s inaugural exhibition, Behind the Scenes, features paintings from the DMA’s collection installed on pedestals so that they are visible from both front and back.

-Hartman received her Masters of Science degree from the Winterthur/University of Delaware program in Art Conservation with a focus on paintings conservation in 2013.
-She spent her last year of school as a graduate intern first at the Museo Nacional del Prado in Madrid, Spain followed by the Mauritshuis Royal Picture Gallery in Den Haag, Netherlands.
-She completed another fellowship during the Summer of 2013 at the Yale University Art Galleries in New Haven, Connecticut.
-In 2013 she was awarded the Andrew W. Mellon Fellowship in Paintings Conservation at the Metropolitan Museum of Art in New York.
-Early in her academic career Laura studied Art History, Chemistry, and Studio Art securing a foundation and an ongoing commitment to the study and care of art.
+Hartman received her M.S. degree from the Winterthur/University of Delaware program in Art Conservation.
+She has held positions at institutions including the Museo Nacional del Prado in Madrid, Spain, the Mauritshuis Royal Picture Gallery in Den Haag, Netherlands, the Yale University Art Galleries in New Haven, Connecticut, and the Metropolitan Museum of Art in New York.

 Beginning in 1984, the DMA maintained a small conservation studio devoted to the treatment of objects, which was managed by one full-time objects conservator.
 For decades, until the July 2012 appointment of Mark Leonard as Chief Conservator, the Museum’s paintings collection received consistent care and treatment from professional conservators in the North Texas region.